 “Have you seen the price of diapers lately?”
 I returned.

-Birth control does add an additional expense to the college woman’s budget, but it’s a much easier thing to budget for than the cost of raising a child or going through with an abortion.
+Birth control does add an additional expense to the college woman’s budget, but it’s a much easier thing to budget for than the cost of raising a child, or having an abortion.
 Other birth control methods include patches, injections, and the IUD.